JAIDE/courier/README.md

         signup_body.ftl.html (mandatory, if no .txt version present) signup_body.ftl.txt (mandatory, if no .html version present)

-Just check out the <a href="https://github.com/JAIDE/courier/blob/master/src/test/java/de/jaide/courier/TestMessageHandlers.java">Test case</a> at to see how this thing works and how easy it is to integrate it into your projects!
+Just check out the <a href="https://github.com/JAIDE/courier/blob/master/src/test/java/de/jaide/courier/TestMessageHandlers.java">Test case</a> at to see how this thing works and how easy it is to integrate this framework into your own projects!

 Example
 -------